Bring Berkeley Rep to your school

 Get one free hour per public middle and high school.
 Based on availability.*

-Whether full-price or discounted, all workshops are subsidized by our generous funders and community partners.
+All Berkeley Rep In-School Residency Workshops are subsidized by our generous funders and community partners.

 Lead education funders